sudo-anji-github/CypressProject/README.md

-# Sample Cypress -UI and API code
+# Sample Cypress POC -UI and API code

 ## Steps to execute this Cypress code in local machine
 - Install node js and visual studio code into your local machine.